myquay/michael-mckenna.com/blog/content/post/2014/setting-up-a-jekyll-workflow-on-windows.md

 #### Grunt

 We don't want to have to manually run _jekyll build_ every time we change a file.
 I like to use Grunt to watch files for changes and kick off a jekyll build on change.
 In addition you can minify all your JavaScript and CSS.

-Check out the [Slipspace site source](https://github.com/slipspace/slipspace.github.io) to see the full Gruntfile.js definition but here are the important bits.

 The task **shell** will kick off a Jekyll build